GoogleContainerTools/kaniko/README.md

 Set this flag as `--ignore-path=<path>` to ignore path when taking an image snapshot.
 Set it multiple times for multiple ignore paths.

-#### --propagate-exit-code

-Set this flag to propagate the exit code produced by a failing RUN commands to the caller.
-(Default false).

 ### Debug Image

 The kaniko executor image is based on scratch and doesn't contain a shell.